/ p.73 /

 [AN EGG.]

-marble walls as white as milk,
+IN marble walls as white as milk,

-Lined with a skin as soft as silk;
+Lined with a skin as soft as silk ;

 Within a fountain crystal clear,